sebatey/cis298assignment1/README.md

 Create a person counter.
 The UI should have a + button, and a - button as well as a textview to store the value of the current number.
 When the app launches, the counter will be at zero.
 When the + button is pressed, it will increase the counter.
 When the - button is pressed, it will decrease the number.

 If the counter goes above 20, the app will toast a message that it is over 20.
+This message will only appear when the counter goes over 20.
+It should not appear for every number over 20, and it should not appear when decrementing regardless of the current number.

 Solution Requirements: